 Your PPC ads will mean nothing if the landing pages behind them don’t convert.
 Before spending on your carpet cleaning PPC ad campaign, create quality landing pages that will spur the visitor to click through and take action.

 A quality landing page will convey to the visitors that you offer a service that will solve a problem (or two) for them.
 It needs to pressure the pain point that a person who is interested in carpet cleaning is feeling.

 It also has to have compelling calls to action and a layout that isn’t too busy and confusing.
 If all this sounds a bit overwhelming, it may be helpful to reach out to a freelancer who can compose your landing pages for you.

 Tip #4 – Keep Testing

 A/B testing is vitally important for your carpet cleaning PPC ad campaign.
-It allows you to effectively keep tabs on how your ads are performing and, more importantly – make them more effective.
+It allows you to effectively keep tabs on how your ads perform and, more importantly – make them more effective.

 A/B testing is the process of testing current ads against control ads – ads that have been modified from the original in specific ways.
 Both ads are displayed to live visitors, and after about a week, you gather the results and see which ad performed better.

 You can judge the performance of the ads on how many clicks they garnered, how many leads they created, impressions, or whatever you feel is most important to your business at any given time.
-Even with successful PPC ad campaigns, it’s essential to keep testing because good ad campaigns can always be better.
+Even with successful PPC ad campaigns, testing is essential because good ad campaigns can always be better.